The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Computational Resources

 \section{Computational Resources}

-All experiments in this study were conducted on a Linux-based workstation, with an AMD Ryzen 9 9950X CPU, 64 GB of system memory, and an NVIDIA GeForce RTX 4090 GPU.
-The operating system is Rocky Linux 9.6.

-Our models are computationally efficient and compatible with standard GPU-equipped servers.
-No conclusions in this study depend on specialized hardware.
+Experiments in this study were conducted on a Linux-based workstation, equipped with an AMD Ryzen 9 9950X CPU, 64 GB of system memory, and an NVIDIA GeForce RTX 4090 GPU with 24 GB of memory.
+Due to the large number of experimental runs and the computational cost, we additionally used a GPU server for the Qwen out-of-distribution experiments.
+This server is equipped with two NVIDIA A40 GPUs with 48 GB of memory per GPU, dual AMD EPYC 7443 processors with 48 cores and 96 threads in total, and 512 GB of system memory.
+Our models are compatible with standard GPU-equipped servers.
+No conclusions in this study depend on specialised hardware.